 Professor of Immunology

-My aim is to identify interventions that reduce disease in HIV infection and explore the potential for a cure in infected children.
+The overall goal of our research group is to identify mechanisms that reduce disease in HIV infection and, in particular, to employ effective interventions to realise the high cure potential in infected children.